 James Suckling, America’s premier wine critic, issued the Angeline California Pinot Noir 2020 91 points, which is remarkable for a wine that I found for $9.99 (Trader Joe’s).
 This wine is widely available at all sorts of wine shops and should be found in the ten-dollar range, though the list price is $15.

 Another point to consider is that 2020 was one of those vintages plagued by fires.
 So instead of this Pinot Noir is one of those best of California value-priced wines that are ok for the price but nothing exciting, we have a 2nd brand wine that ranks with Martin Ray’s $35 and up AVA-specific wine.

 The tech notes talk about fires and shifting temperatures that shortened the growing season and lowered the yields.
 They said picking the right grapes was not easy and took a great deal of testing and knowledge, but it all seems to have worked out in the end.

 The Angeline California Pinot Noir 2020 was hand-picked and destemmed.
 The grapes were not crushed but pressed.
 Pressing is a gentler process that is used to minimize the tannins from the stems, seeds, and grape skins.
 The problem that can arise from pressing is that not all the grapes will give up their juice.

 This Pinot Noir was fermented in stainless steel tanks and then aged in French oak barrels with 30% of the barrels new.
 That is a very solid oak program for Pinot Noir at this price point.
-Martin Ray Vineyards is known for their quality Pinot Noir wines and that expertise seems to have filtered down to their value-priced brand.
+Martin Ray Vineyards is known for its quality Pinot Noir wines and that expertise seems to have filtered down to its value-priced brand.
 The alcohol content is 13.8%.

 The Angeline California Pinot Noir 2020 Tasting Notes